 Increased insensitivity to taste, textures and temperature, cracks and chips, discolorations and indentations or cups on the surface of your teeth.

 If you experience pain, and high sensitivity when you eat or drink something hot, cold, acidic, or spicy foods, you may have significant enamel erosion.

-Moreover, discoloration of your teeth also happens when you have severe tooth enamel erosion.
+Moreover, discoloration of your teeth also happens when you have severe enamel erosion.

 Moreover, you might also observe shiny spots on your teeth, the gradual wearing of enamel leading to clear or slightly translucent teeth.

 Enamel is the hardest tissue in your body, however, it does not have any living cells and is unable to repair itself if it faces any physical or chemical change.

 This means, that it is not possible to repair the damage caused by erosion and it will not grow back.